RasaHQ/rasa/README.md

 9. If however an error occurs in the build, then we should see a failure message automatically posted in the company's Slack (`dev-tribe` channel) like this [one](https://rasa-hq.slack.com/archives/C01M5TAHDHA/p1701444735622919)
    (In this case do the following checks):
     - Check the workflows in [Github Actions](https://github.com/RasaHQ/rasa-private/actions) and make sure that the merged PR of the current release is completed successfully.
 To easily find your PR you can use the filters `event: push` and `branch: <version number>` (example on release 2.4 you can see [here](https://github.com/RasaHQ/rasa/actions/runs/643344876))
-    - If the workflow is not completed, then try to re run the workflow in case that solves the problem
+    - If the workflow is not completed, then try to re-run the workflow in case that solves the problem
     - If the problem persists, check also the log files and try to find the root cause of the issue
     - If you still cannot resolve the error, contact the infrastructure team by providing any helpful information from your investigation
+10. If the release is successful, add the newly created release branch to the backporting configuration in the `.backportrc.json` file to the `targetBranchesChoices` list.
+This is necessary for the backporting workflow to work correctly with new release branches.

 ### Cutting a Patch release